Prior to Moderation, students entering the College are required to complete the following:

 - one four-credit course in biology, chemistry, computer science, mathematics, or physics (this excludes AP or IB classes, as well as Biostatistics, and courses listed primarily in Mind, Brain and Behavior);

 - two 300-level courses following Moderation (at least one of which must be completed before beginning the Senior Project; taking both during the Junior year is strongly encouraged);

 - the Psychology Junior (PSY 403) and Senior (PSY 405) Conference, a two-semester required colloquium in Junior II / Senior I semesters to support student work in the Senior Project;

 No more than a single 300-level course may be taken per semester, and taking these 300-levels with two different faculty members is strongly encouraged.
 At least one 200-level course must be completed from each of the following course clusters:

-- Cluster A: Abnormal and Personality Psychology (course numbers in the 210s).
+- Cluster A: Abnormal Psychology (course numbers in the 210s).

 - Cluster B: Developmental and Social Psychology (course numbers in the 220s).